meluge/ATLASforFOL/README.md

   -h, --help           Show this message and exit
 ```

-For example, to run a particular task file, you can do:
+For example, to run a particular task file.
+Note that, the task file should be ending with `.trace`.
+Then, you can do:
 ```
 cd LTL-Learning
 java -Djava.library.path=./lib -cp LTL-Learning.jar cmu.s3d.ltl.app.CLIKt -f <the trace file> -s OpenWBOWeighted -T 60